kpslp/TechBiz-Documentation/invite-users.md

 >**Notes:**
 > - Public officers and vendors using a [non-SE GSIB](glossary) device can also use [TechPass Portal](http://portal.techpass.gov.sg/) to do a self-service sign-up for a TechPass account.
 For more information, refer to [TechPass documentation.](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/)
+ Existing TechPass users can also request for [SEED provisioning](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/).
+> - SEED provisioning is needed to access SGTS products from the Internet device.
+If you are a public officer, click [Onboard to SEED](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/onboard-to-seed) and follow the on-screen instructions.
+If you are a vendor, raise a [service request](https://go.gov.sg/techpass-sr) in the TechPass service desk.

 ## Prerequisites